 It is so important to realize that it will take time to form real friendships.

 15 ACTIONABLE IDEAS ON HOW TO BUMP UP YOUR SOCIAL LIFE

 Here are some tangible ideas (some large, some small) to get you started on improving that social life of yours and sharing all the wonderfulness of you:

 Research meetups in your area and find a few to try over the next month or two . . . or even start one yourself!

 Don’t miss this: Look up meet-ups in your area here.

 2. Make it right.

 If you wronged a friend in the past, fix it!
 Apologize and try to begin again!
-Don't let wonderful people get away if you can help it.
-Your relationship may even be stronger afterwards.
+Don’t let wonderful people get away if you can help it.
+Your relationship may even be stronger afterward.

 3. Plan a regular shin-dig.

 Schedule a yearly party you want to host either at home or in a park or restaurant or even an ice cream parlor.
 It does not have to be elaborate or difficult.